Judge upholds Maine law allowing older sex abuse lawsuits

 A lawyer for the Roman Catholic Diocese of Portland contended that the 2021 law was unconstitutional because it made retroactive changes that violated both vested rights and due process rights.

-But Justice Thomas McKeon sided with the plaintiff in the case, saying vested rights generally apply to property rights, not statutes of limitations, and that the law applies to people, not institutions like the Roman Catholic Church.
+But Justice Thomas McKeon sided with the plaintiff in the case, saying vested rights generally apply to property rights, not statutes of limitations, and that the law can apply to institutions as well as individuals accused of abuse.

 But the judge also wrote that it was a “close case” and that attorneys for the diocese had raised “serious” constitutional concerns.